-The next Package diagram shows the individual Platform Services that are grouped within each Package.
+This second Package diagram shows the individual Platform Services that are grouped within each Package.
 The Platform Services are elements that can be linked to other model elements, including the applications that rely on the service and the underlying mechanisms that provide the service.

-Technical Reference Model The Technical Reference Model (TRM) provides a reference of generic platform services and technology elements and acts as a substrate upon which technology architectures can be built.
+Data Management Services + Data Warehousing Security Services + Database Management System Services + Access Control Services This Package Diagram shows the contents of the + File Management Services + Audit Services Application Platform + Networking Access Services + Encryption Services Services.
+They have bee + Reporting Services + Identification and Authentications Services largely derived from TOGAF Version 9.1. (from Application Platform Services) (from Application Platform Services) Data Interchange Services Location and Directory Services + Electronic Data Interchange Services + Data Communication Services + Multimedia Processing Functions + Directory Services + Service Location Services (from Application Platform Services) (from Application Platform Services) System and Network Management Services + Availability and Fault Management + Backup and Restore Services Network Services + Configuration Management Services + Data Communication Services + Network Management Services + Electronic Mail Services + Print Management Services + Enhanced Telephony Functions + User Management Services + Video Conferencing Functions (from Application Platform Services) (from Application Platform Services) Technical Reference Model The Technical Reference Model (TRM) provides a reference of generic platform services and technology elements and acts as a substrate upon which technology architectures can be built.
 The TRM provides a set of architectural and solution building blocks that will ultimately provide the platform for business and infrastructure applications that will deliver the application and infrastructure services.
 The Technical Reference Model ensures that architectures are created consistently and repeatedly based on a standard set of elements.
 The model should be created as part of the set up of the architecture programs but will typically require extending as technology standards are introduced and retired.